plgd-dev/doc/content/en/deployment/k8s.md

 ### Using Let's encrypt certificates

-By default, plgd hub Helm chart issues a self-signed CA certificate, used to sign domain certificates of all exposed services.
+By default, the plgd hub Helm chart issues a self-signed CA certificate, used to sign domain certificates of all exposed services.
 To encrypt the external communication with the certificates signed by the Let's Encrypt CAs, create an issuer:

 ```sh
 > echo "apiVersion: cert-manager.io/v1